6 Facts: Why All Parents Should Have a Will

 We are more than happy to discuss this with you.
 Please contact our Hamilton Lawyers 24/7 to learn more.

-• We are trial lawyers with over 15 years experience in litigating wrongful death claims and estate planning;
+• We are trial lawyers with over 15 years of experience in litigating wrongful death claims and estate planning;

 • Your Will and estate plan is drawn up by a lawyer;